DegateCommunity/Degate/README.md

 &nbsp;

 Degate is a multi-platform software for semi-automatic VLSI reverse engineering of digital logic in chips.
 This project is a fork of the initial Degate project, the final goal is to replace it.
 For more please visit our [wiki](https://github.com/DegateCommunity/Degate/wiki) page and, if you want to chat, visit our [Gitter](https://gitter.im/DegateCommunity/Degate).
+The current project maintainer is [Dorian Bachelot](https://github.com/DorianBDev).

 &nbsp;